triggr/social-media-post-manager/README.md

 ---

+**THIS IS THE END OF THE INSTRUCTIONS.
+THE REST OF THIS WAS INCLUDED BY NEXTJS WHEN THE PROJECT WAS GENERATED...
+LEFT IN HERE IN CASE YOU NEED TO REFER BUT YOU SHOULD NOT HAVE TO**

+---

 ## Submission

 Push your project to GitHub and provide a deployed link to GitHub Pages.
 Share notes on your approach, decisions, and areas you’d expand with more time.